rabbai007/swimlane/README.markdown

 This is the example app for Acceptance Testing with Cucumber tutorial, presented by Aslak Hellesøy and David Chelimsky at RailsConf 2010.

-The master branch is the starting point, and the other branches represent different phases in the evolution of the example app.
+Scott Smith has "borrowed" this code to see if it can be used as a front end to augment some Pivotal Tracker functionality with swimlanes.

 ### Recommended environment

 * git
-* rvm 0.1.38 (if you're on *nix)
+* rvm 0.1.40 (if you're on *nix)
 * pik (if you're on windows)
 * ruby 1.8.7